-Install a Unified Communications or Wildcard certificate on multiple IIS sites
+Install a Multi-Domain (SAN) or Wildcard certificate on multiple IIS sites

-If you have several IIS web sites that need to use a wildcard certificate or a Unified Communications certificate, you'll need to set up SSL Host Headers rather than just assigning each site to use the certificate.
-The name of each IIS site that you use the certificate on will need to be covered by the Unified Communications or Wildcard certificate.
+If you have several IIS web sites that need to use a Wildcard Certificate or a Multi-Domain (SAN) Certificate, you'll need to set up SSL Host Headers rather than just assigning each site to use the certificate.
+The name of each IIS site that you use the certificate on will need to be covered by the Multi-Domain (SAN) or Wildcard Certificate.

 SSL Certificates :: Microsoft Internet Information Server 5x & 6x